thejamesgore/ga-projects/README.md

 # ga-projects

 This is where all my project work during the General Assembly Software Engineering Intensive course can be easily found.
-Each project has their own README.md providing an in depth overview with links to the original repositories inside.
+Each project has their own README.md providing an in depth overview with links to the original repositories inside

 GA Project 1 - JavaScript Game